 Episode #1178 of The Joe Rogan Experience podcast opened with Dr. Rhonda Patrick providing some great examples of her own thoughts on BPA, and why she is hyper-aware of which bottles she gives her 18 month-old baby, plastic coffee cups concerns, and more!

 She worries quite often that she is exposing her baby to too much BPA.
 This is an excerpt from the podcast of her thoughts on BPA.

-“Boiling water and putting it in plastic increases the BPA that leaches into solution by 55 fold.
-So, yes, definitely heating it up is way worse.
-One of the things I’m always thinking about is…, there are now studies that have come out and these studies have been done in animals that show that BPS and some of the other BPA replacements also have negative consequences on the endocrine system, on reproduction and in some cases they’re passed on to multiple generations.
-Now, how much of that actually translates to humans is unknown but there have been studies at least with BPA that have shown that you can give a person a single dose of BPA and it disrupts their insulin sensitivity.
-It also plays a role in causing problems with in vitro fertilization so it’s disrupting hormones and things like that.
+It also plays a role in causing problems with In Vitro Fertilization so it’s disrupting hormones and things like that.
 So, I was really cognizant about it during pregnancy because typically we do “detoxify” it quite well.
-The half life is less than 5 hours and we excrete it through urine.
+The half life of BPA is less than 5 hours and we excrete it through urine.
 It also comes out through sweat, by the way, which is really good.
-But when you’re pregnant, for whatever reason, the placenta.. well when you take in the BPA and your liver will inactivate it into this more benign compound but when it gets into your placenta it becomes activated again so I made sure I was not drinking anything out of a plastic or anything like that while I was pregnant.”
+But when you’re pregnant, for whatever reason, the placenta… well, when you take in BPA your liver inactivates it into this more benign compound – but when it gets into your placenta it becomes activated again, so I made sure I was not drinking anything out of a plastic or anything like that while I was pregnant.”

-As a scientist, she is concerned.
-So should we all be?
+As a scientist, she’s concerned.
+So should we be too?